-But please note that the map must be interpreted in terms of business purpose.
-Not every step can be eliminated or fixed soon and many steps may be fine for present conditions even if they aren’t completely lean.
+But please note that you must interpret the map in terms of business purpose.
+Not every step can be eliminated or fixed soon, and many steps may be fine for present conditions even if they aren’t completely lean.
 So work on the steps and issues that are relevant to the customer and the success of your business.

-This was deeply satisfying.
+This approach was deeply satisfying.
 But we only shipped and ordered once a day!
-The sequence AAABBBBC would have served our customers and our suppliers equally well and saved us five changeovers daily requiring human effort we badly needed for other purposes.
+The sequence AAABBBBC would have served our customers and our suppliers equally well and saved us five changeovers daily, requiring the human effort we badly needed for other purposes.

 Does every important process in your company have someone responsible for continually evaluating that value stream in terms of business purpose?

-I had a similar experience when I visited a company where set-up time on a massive machine had been reduced from eight hours to five minutes.
-A big kaizen burst had been written on the current-state map next to this high set-up time step and a dramatic reduction seemed like a worthy goal to the improvement team.
-However, when I asked a few questions it developed that the machine only worked on a single part number and would never work on more than a single part number!
-Set-up reduction on this machine — to reduce changeover times between part numbers — was completely irrelevant to any business purpose, no matter how “lean” a five minute set-up sounded in theory.
+I had a similar experience when I visited a company that had reduced set-up time on a massive machine — from eight hours to five minutes.
+A big kaizen burst had been written on the current-state map next to this high set-up time step, and a dramatic reduction seemed like a worthy goal to the improvement team.
+However, when I asked a few questions, it developed that the machine only worked on a single part number and would never work on more than a single part number!
+Set-up reduction on this machine — to reduce changeover times between part numbers — was completely irrelevant to any business purpose, no matter how “lean” a five-minute set-up sounded in theory.
 The lean team justified their course of action by pointing out how technically challenging the set-up reduction had been and how much everyone had learned for application in future projects.
-But that’s exactly what I had thought at the bike company where every penny counted to support the current needs of the business.
+But that’s exactly what I had thought at the bike company, where every penny counted to support the current needs of the business.
 I’m now older and wiser.